 - JV IE's: 3 prelim rounds with domestic & international extemp in opposite patterns!

 - Quarterfinal rounds in Varsity IE's: All Varsity IE's with 60 or more entries will break to a quarterfinal round.

 - JV division in all IE events: Students who did not compete in any high school speech events prior to August 2013 are eligible to compete in our JV division.

-Registration or optional phone/electronic registration: Mandatory tournament registration will be held at the Marriott of Santa Clara on Friday, February 7, from TBA.
+Registration or optional phone/electronic registration: Mandatory tournament registration will be held at the Marriott of Santa Clara on Friday, February 7, from 5:30PM to 8PM.
 Although it is recommended that coaches register in person, the tournament will be offering a courtesy electronic and/or phone registration (details to be announced closer to the tournament).
-In order to be eligible to register electronically and/or by phone, a school’s fees (in their entirety) must have been received by the tournament by Wednesday, February 6th and they must have no changes to their judges.
-Please note that no changes to Varsity LD or Policy judges will be accepted at registration whether in person or over the phone as strike and ranking sheets will have already been issued and processed.
+In order to be eligible to register electronically, a school’s fees (in their entirety) must have been received by the tournament by Wednesday, February 5th and they must have no changes to their judges.
+Please note that no changes to Varsity LD or Varsity Policy judges will be accepted at registration whether in person or over the phone as strike and ranking sheets will have already been issued and processed.

 Tournament hotel: The tournament hotel is the Marriott of Santa Clara.
-The property offers discounted rooms via the Stanford Debate block.
-The block is not yet open for reservations.
-When the block is open we will post additional details on how to reserve rooms at the discounted rate.
+The property offers discounted rooms at $99 per night plus tax for quad occupancy rooms via the Stanford Debate block.
+The block is currently open for reservations until January 16th.
 For more information, visit the Tournament Hotel page.

 Middle School students: All events are open to 8th grade students this year!
 We do, however, encourage all participating middle school students to sign up for our Middle School Student Congress event which is open to students in grades 7 & 8, as we believe this is the best fit for most middle school students.